Atholos/JSMusicProject/README.md

 App usage is straightforward.
 1. You can view items without an user account.
 2. To upload, you must register and login.
+3. To like images, you have to be logged in.
+The number inside the heart icon shows you the amount of likes.
-3. While logged in, you can delete your own images and like others.
+4. While logged in, you can delete your own images.

 **How to Deploy.**
  1. Download this project to your machine.